TheOneAnimeLegend/CS20/Websites/JavaScript Lessons/JavaScript Only Assignments/FizzBuzz/README.md

   - Divisible by 5 = Buzz
   - Divisible by both 3 & 5 = FizzBuzz
   - Not Divisible by 3 or 5 = Input
-  - Not a number = "Not a Number", may need to explain Not a Number
+  - Not a number = "Not a Number", may need to explain Not a Number (NaN)
 - CAUTION: the order of this logic is out of order, considering the code
+- NaN are non-real numbers, like "division by zero" or "root of -1"

 Output to the Console: concatenation to describe Boolean
 - Fizz